Best Of

 Should beginners start with text-only or visual IF?

-Most beginners start faster with visual-first routes because pacing and character context are easier to follow.
+Most beginners start faster with visual-first stories because pacing and character context are easier to follow.

 Related Articles